 TCRAS serves all of Teller County plus the surrounding counties of El Paso, Douglas and Park Counties.

 TCRAS has been in existence for about 11 years.
-It was founded because our county was going to contract with the Humane Society of the Pikes Peak Region in Colorado Springs.
-Our community decided that was too far (approx. 25 miles) for our animals to be taken in addition to the fear of animals being euthanized.
-TCRAS is a No-Kill shelter that serves, protects and rehomes adoptable companion animals.
+TCRAS is a No-Kill shelter that is forever improving the lives of animals in our community by rehoming dogs and cats that are either stray's or have been relinquished.
+We are a private run not for profit organization that survives on donations and fundraising events.
 We are run with a small staff and rely on our volunteers to assist in many areas.
-If you are interested in volunteering with us please contact our Volunteer Coordinator at email@example.com.
+If you are interested in volunteering with us please contact our Volunteer Coordinator at firstname.lastname@example.org.